 To make your own batch of insecticidal soap, add five tablespoons pure castile soap and two tablespoons olive oil to one gallon water.
 Adding the oil helps the solution stick to the plant a while longer.
 If you have hard water, use bottled water to avoid ugly water spots from forming on your plants.
 You can also add a teaspoon of garlic or ground red pepper to further repel these chewing bugs.
 Fill a spray bottle and go to town on your marijuana plants.
 Want to know more about growing marijuana?
 More information in my free guide about growing marijuana at this link here..

 That pretty much covers the itty bitty critters that can damage your marijuana crop.
 However, that’s not all folks.
 Let’s move up the food chain a bit and see what other culprits may be lurking about in hopes of dining with Mary Jane in the next article.
+For a great bug repellent, check out the products at this link here.

 If you buy marijuana seeds from my webshop and you get problems with pests or diseases, I’m here to help you.
 There are guides about plant care where all pests/diseases are discussed and you can contact me by mail.